wereHamster/inline-style-emitter/README.md

  - Styles are part of the React Element, and thus end up in the [jest] snapshot.
  - Rendering functions are kept pure.
  - CSS emitted before the DOM is updated, thus avoids [FOUC].
+ - Provides an explicit split between expensive style processing (which can be done at compile time) and style emitting (at runtime).

 **Why does it exist**: Generating CSS rules can be viewed as part of rendering.
 There is no reason, on the conceptual level, to have a split between